There are some amazing kite festivals around the world – you just need to know where to find them, which is where I come in…

 The festival offers a vast range of food from all around the globe, reflecting Sydney’s vast multi-culturalism.
 And if you’re looking for children’s entertainment, kids will love the puppet theatre and multiple special activities.
 There are also various shows on the main stage aimed at adults, so either way, you’ll never run out of things to do.
 After the festival, why not take a swim in Bondi Beach?

 I’ve written a guide to some of the best cheap things to do in Sydney to keep that budget down.
 There’s a video in that link too.

 3. Blossom Kite Festival, Washington, D.C

 Washington D.C is one of the world’s most famous cities for being a hub of global economics, culture, and politics.
 In addition, it also has one of the world’s greatest kite festivals.
-The event takes place at Long Beach towards the end of April, and it’s an incredible spectacle!
+The event takes place at Long Beach from March towards the end of April, and it’s an incredible spectacle!